thibaultlaurens/tech-notes/notes/06-software-programming.md

 ### Inheritance

 A mechanism where you can derive a class from another class for **a hierarchy of classes that share a set of attributes and methods**.
-The class hierarchies develop code readability and add support for the reuse of functionality.
+The class hierarchies help with code readability and the reuse of functionality.

 ### Abstraction